Citi Self Invest Rating:

 Recommendations

-Long-Term Investors & Retirement Savers: Citi Self Invest simply has no resources for
+Long-Term Investors & Retirement Savers: Citi Self Invest doesn’t offer resources for retirement

-Stock and ETF Trading: Citi Self Invest simply doesn’t have the advanced software needed for
+Stock and ETF Trading: Citi Self Invest lacks the advanced tools needed for active trading.

-Small Accounts: We can’t defend Citi’s $5,000 minimum requirement for robo accounts.
-Smaller
+Small Accounts: Citi’s $5,000 minimum for robo accounts may be high for some.

 Citi Self Invest Review Judgment